 Probands from a family with an as yet unknown BRCA1/BRCA2 pathogenic variant

 Families with recurrent breast and ovarian cancer across generations are usually evaluated for BRCA1/BRCA2 testing.
 A set of software, such as BRCApro, can be utilized to combine the number and relationship of affected family members with age of onset and cancer histological subtypes in order to calculate the likelihood of a BRCA1/BRCA2 pathogenic mutation in the family.
 Once the study is complete, a family member must be selected for testing.
 In order to maximize the outcome of the test, it is recommended that BRCA1/BRCA2 sequencing is administred to an affected family member (index patient).
 If the index patient is not available for testing, any at risk unaffected family member can be tested, although he/she must be informed about the limitations of molecular testing when the index patient is not available (e.g. limitations in interpreting possible variants of unknown significance).
 BRCA1/BRCA2 molecular testing usually starts with sequence analysis (by NGS or Sanger sequencing).
 If negative, large deletions/duplications testing must be considered.
-If negative again, a mutation in any of the other breast/ovarian cancer genes should be considered (multigene panel testing to include selected additional genes other than BCRA1 and BRCA2 is always recommended – see our clinical card and relevant recommended panel).
+If negative again, a mutation in any of the other breast/ovarian cancer genes should be considered (multigene panel testing to include selected additional genes other than BCRA1 and BRCA2 is always recommended).

 Probands from a family with a known BRCA1 or BRCA2 pathogenic variant

 In most cases, relatives at risk need only to be tested for the family-specific germline variant with a targeted analysis.
-The molecular testing consists of sequence analysis of the limited DNA region including the pathogenic variant, or of deletion/duplication testing in case the pathogenic variant is a large genomic rearrangement (LRG).
+The molecular testing consists of sequence analysis of the limited DNA region including the pathogenic variant, or deletion/duplication testing in case the pathogenic variant is a large genomic rearrangement (LRG).

 However, it should be paid attention to the following exceptions: